OneKey-Network/addressability-framework/mvp-spec/landscape.md

 This can only be done **server side** because a secret key is used.

 So, regardless if ids and preferences are read in javascript from an `Advertiser web page`, an `Advertiser server: operator client` is needed.
+This role can be played directly by the advertiser or by another module _on behalf of the advertiser_

 ## CMP (Consent Management Platform)